Howard, Jokic lead Nuggets past Pistons 104-91

 Jokic finished off the triple-double early in the third quarter, and he and Howard both finished the period with 20 points as the Nuggets pulled out to an 87-74 lead.

+“I thought we were undisciplined in the first half and weren’t playing with much purpose,” Malone said.
+“That got better in the second half, especially on defense.”

-Denver’s reserves didn’t have any trouble finishing off the game, leading by as many as 19.
+With Sirvydis sidelined with a bruised calf, Denver’s reserves didn’t have any trouble finishing off the game, leading by as many as 19.

+“(Sirvydis) really got us going in the first half, and our goal was to keep getting him the ball in the second half,” Cook said.
+“Losing him put a wrench into our plans.”

 TIP INS

-Nuggets: Coach Michael Malone rested his starters for most of the second half.
-Howard led the Nuggets with 32 minutes and Jokic didn’t play in the fourth quarter.
+Nuggets: Vlatko Cancar also made his first NBA start, finishing with 11 points in 32 minutes.
+He and Howard (34) were the only Nuggets to play more than 26 minutes.

-Pistons: Sirvydis didn’t score in the second half, leaving the game with a leg injury.
-That left the Pistons with seven healthy players for the fourth quarter.
+Pistons: Sirvydis didn’t score in the second half, and his injury left the Pistons with seven healthy players for the fourth quarter.
 Sirvydis went 4 of 7 on 3-pointers, while the rest of the team went 2-30.

 UP NEXT